chhard/term-project/202434828 장희준/README.md

      ```

 4. **View Results**
    - The system will process the video, detect vehicles, and count those crossing the defined line in real time.
+And code will output the traffic congestion according to the number of vehicles.

 ---